markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 ![Chrome Debugger](./assets/lesson-2/1100-chrome-debugger.png)

 Notice that in the middle window, we can see the JavaScript file with our `debugger;` statement highlighted.
-On the right window, we can see the debugger control window.
-The current status notes that the debugger has been paused.
-We can also see that currently we are in the Sources tab.
+This is called the Code Editor pane.
+To the left, is the the File Navigator pane which displays the folder tree.
+To the right will be the JavaScript Debugging pane.
+The current status notes that the `debugger` has been paused therefore the program is currently frozen unless we click the resume button.
+We currently we are in the Sources tab of the console.

 > **Video:** [Gif Debugger Tool - Jira FSFO-163](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-163)